 What is a ZTL?

-One thing you should definitely know about if you plan to drive in Italy are the ZTLs that you’ll find scattered throughout towns and cities.
+One thing you should definitely be aware of if you plan to drive in Italy are the ZTLs that you’ll find scattered throughout towns and cities.
 This stands for “zona traffico limitato” – or “limited traffic zone” in English.

 You’ll find these mostly in cities with historic centers (i.e. pretty much all of them).
 What it means is that only local residents and specially authorized vehicles can drive there.
-Certain vehicles are totally prohibited from driving in ZTLs during certain hours.
+Their purpose is to make the streets safer for pedestrians, reduce noise and emissions.

 Don’t drink and drive!